WouterKlein/plant-humanities/docs/cinnamon/README.md

 	region="2226,1064,839,630">
 {#paragraph11}

-The success was short-lived, however.
+The success, however, was short-lived, however.
 When the British took over control of the Dutch territories on Sri Lanka in 1796, they failed to maintain the success of the cinnamon plantation economy.
 Calls for free trade and better working conditions for peelers, high export duties, and competition of cheaper _cassia_ cinnamon from Java finally led to reforms in 1833.
 But the measures came too late and were counterproductive: Britain sold many plantations to private owners, who switched to coffee and tea production, thus ending the success of cinnamon production for years to come.[^ref13]
 <param ve-image
 	title="[No visualization here yet.]"
 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/480px-No_image_available.svg.png">